ganeti/ganeti/doc/design-bulk-create.rst

 placements in the order of the ``request`` field.

-In addition, the old ``allocate`` request type will be deprecated and at latest in Ganeti 2.8 incooperated into this new request.
+In addition, the old ``allocate`` request type will be deprecated and at latest in Ganeti 2.8 incorporated into this new request.
 Current code will need slight adaption to work with the new request.
 This needs careful testing.